Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Common names for the EIN include:

-Nearly every form of business organization—including nonprofits, estates, and trusts—needs an EIN.
+Nearly every form of business organization—including sole proprietorships, partnerships, corporations, LLCs, nonprofits, estates, and trusts—needs an EIN.

-CT Tip: The “Employer” label in “EIN” doesn’t mean a business has to have employees to need an EIN.
-Instead, EINs are used by non-individual taxpayers (like estates, corporations, trusts, and partnerships) – whether or not they have employees.
+CT Tip: Although every business that has employees needs an EIN, the “Employer” label in “EIN” doesn’t mean a business has to have employees to need an EIN.
+For example, corporations, trusts, and partnerships need an EIN whether or not they have employees.

 Corporations: If your business is a corporation, it will need an EIN.
-This includes both C Corporations and S Corporations.
-Also, if a business elects under the IRS “check-the-box” rules to be taxed like a C Corporation or S Corporation, it will need an EIN.
+It doesn’t matter if it’s taxed as a C Corporation or an S Corporation.
+Also, if a business is an LLC or partnership that elects under the IRS “check-the-box” rules to be taxed like a C Corporation or S Corporation, it will need an EIN.

 LLCs: If your LLC has two or more owners, it must have an EIN.
-This is true whether it accepts the default classification of a partnership or it elects to be taxed as a corporation (including an S corporation).
-If an LLC has only one owner, the IRS disregards the LLC and all the income, loss and deductions are reported on the individual owner's federal income tax return, as if you were a sole proprietor.
+This is true whether it accepts the default classification of being taxed as a partnership or it elects to be taxed as a corporation (including an S corporation).
+If an LLC has only one owner, the IRS disregards the LLC and all the income, loss and deductions are reported on the individual owner's federal income tax return as if you were a sole proprietor.

 The IRS requires you to have an EIN, even though you’re a sole proprietor, if:

-When applying for your business EIN, you’ll need to provide certain information:
+When applying for your business EIN, you’ll need to provide certain information including the following:

-You’ll also need to list your principal business activity:
+You’ll also need to choose, from the list below, which best describes your principal business activity:

 If your business is based in the United States, you can apply for an EIN in one of three ways: online, by fax, or by mail.
-Online application is the speediest: You get your EIN immediately.
+An online application is the speediest: you get your EIN immediately.
 Fax takes several days and mail takes five to six weeks.
 Foreign businesses can apply via fax, mail or by phone (not a toll-free call).
 Get the details in our article "How to Get an EIN (Employer Identification Number)."

 Your business EIN is the equivalent of an individual's social security number.
 In the same way that you guard your social security number, you should take care to safeguard your EIN to reduce your risk of business identity theft.
 In fact, in its effort to reduce the risk of a taxpayer's identifying number getting stolen, there is no automated look-up for EINs.
 However, the IRS has provided guidance on how to find your number if you've forgotten it.
 The IRS's suggests that take these steps: